yaniv-golan/dlzoom/zoom-broker/README.md

 https://zoom-broker.<user>.workers.dev

 Environment tips:
-- To restrict CORS for token endpoints, set `ALLOWED_ORIGIN` in your Worker environment (e.g., your CLI's origin) to replace the default `*`.
+- Set `ALLOWED_ORIGIN` in your Worker environment (e.g., your CLI's origin).
+The Worker will fail fast without it to avoid wildcard CORS.
 ```

 ---